Patriot Coal

 Patriot Coal Corporation was a coal-mining company based in St. Louis, Missouri in the United States.
-The company is a spin-off of most of the Eastern U.S. operations of Peabody Energy.
+The company was a spin-off of most of the Eastern U.S. operations of Peabody Energy.

-Patriot is the second largest coal miner east of the Mississippi River.
-The company's operations are made up of 16 mining complexes.
-Thirteen of these complexes are located in West Virginia and three are located in Kentucky.
+Patriot was the second largest coal miner east of the Mississippi River.
+The company's operations were made up of 16 mining complexes.
+Thirteen of these complexes were located in West Virginia and three were located in Kentucky.
 In 2007, Patriot sold 22.1 million tons of coal.
-The company controls 1.9 billion tons of proven and probable coal reserves.
-Patriot is the largest producer of thermal coal in the Eastern United States.
-It is also a leading producer of metallurgical coal.
-Approximately 80% of its coal is sold to domestic utilities and 20% is sold to domestic and international steel producers.
+The company controlled 1.9 billion tons of proven and probable coal reserves.
+Patriot was the largest producer of thermal coal in the Eastern United States.
+It was also a leading producer of metallurgical coal.
+Approximately 80% of its coal was sold to domestic utilities and 20% was sold to domestic and international steel producers.

 Patriot Coal's stock started trading on the New York Stock Exchange under the symbol PCX on November 1, 2007.

 On July 23, 2008, Patriot acquired Magnum Coal Company.
 At the time, Magnum was one of the largest coal producers in Appalachia, with 11 mines and 7 processing plants.
 Magnum had over 600 million tons of proven or probable coal reserves.

 On June 1 and 14, 2012, solely for the purpose of establishing venue in the Southern District of New York, Patriot incorporated two subsidiaries in New York, according to counsel for the United Mine Workers.
 On July 9, 2012, Patriot Coal Corporation and all of but two of its wholly owned subsidiaries filed voluntary petitions for reorganization under Chapter 11 of the Bankruptcy Code in the Bankruptcy Court for the Southern District of New York.
 None of its joint ventures are party to the bankruptcy proceeding, however.
 Patriot management advised its shareholders that it intends to use the reorganization process to address its financial challenges and make the company stronger and more competitive.
 The stock listed on the NYSE (New York Stock Exchange) under the symbol PCX dropped 72.1% to a record low on July 9, 2012.